lmacakova/weather_data_pipeline/README.md

    -  Commits and pushes new data back to the repository[^6].

-4. Notebook Analysis: Loads a sample weather dataset with pandas, summarizes contents, and references metadata from data.gov.ie.
+4. Notebook Analysis: Loads a sample weather dataset with pandas, summarizes contents, and references metadata.

 ---